 You don’t (necessarily) seek attention, but people seek your attention because your opinion matters.

-How to becoming more dominant is less a matter of physical signals as it’s a matter of the beliefs and confidence underpinning those signals.
+How to become more dominant is less a matter of physical signals as it’s a matter of the beliefs and confidence underpinning those signals.

-Dominance can be used for having a positive and net value impact in the world, or it can be used to dominate people out of selfishness.
+Dominance can be used for having a positive and net value impact on the world, or it can be used to dominate people out of selfishness.